awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cw-alarm.md

 `Unit`  <a name="cfn-cloudwatch-alarms-unit"></a>
 The unit for the metric that is associated with the alarm\.
-You can specify the following values: Seconds, Microseconds, Milliseconds, Bytes, Kilobytes, Megabytes, Gigabytes , Terabytes, Bits, Kilobits, Megabits, Gigabits, Terabits,\| Percent , Count,Bytes/Second , Kilobytes/Second, Megabytes/Second, Gigabytes/Second, Terabytes/Second , Bits/Second, Kilobits/Second , Megabits/Second , Gigabits/Second , Terabits/Second, Count/Second , or None\.
+You can specify the following values: Seconds, Microseconds, Milliseconds, Bytes, Kilobytes, Megabytes, Gigabytes, Terabytes, Bits, Kilobits, Megabits, Gigabits, Terabits, Percent, Count, Bytes/Second, Kilobytes/Second, Megabytes/Second, Gigabytes/Second, Terabytes/Second, Bits/Second, Kilobits/Second, Megabits/Second, Gigabits/Second, Terabits/Second, Count/Second, or None\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 ## Return Values<a name="aws-properties-cw-alarm-ref"></a>

-### Ref<a name="w3ab2c21c10d233c13b2"></a>
+### Ref<a name="w4ab1c21c10d242c13b2"></a>

 When you specify an `AWS::CloudWatch::Alarm` type as an argument to the `Ref` function, AWS CloudFormation returns the value of the `AlarmName`\.